john-aja/Library-Management-System---V1/README.md

 - Enable Google One Tap Sign-In and configure the necessary OAuth credentials.

 - Update the application configuration files with the appropriate API keys, database URLs, and authentication settings.

-## Admin Privileges

-Administrators have additional privileges compared to regular users.
-The admin features include:

-- ***Add Book***: Administrators can add new books to the library, including book details and assets.

-- ***Remove Book***: Administrators can remove books from the library.

-- ***User Details***: Administrators can access user details, including information about which books users have taken and the books they have voted for.

-- ***Voting Activity***: Administrators can view the voting activity, including the books that have been voted for and the number of votes each book has received.

 ## Build